mdaneshv/Finance-with-Python/README.md

 # Python-for-Finance
-Includes python codes for optimization, linear algebra, finance and data frames in pandas.
+Includes python codes for optimization, linear algebra, finance and data analysis and data cleaning using pandas.